-It’s one of the most famous surrealist pieces of art ever created, and in this post, you’ll discover the ultimate list of facts about The Persistence of Memory.
+It’s one of the most famous Surrealist paintings ever created, and in this post, you’ll discover the ultimate list of facts about The Persistence of Memory.

 1. What is The Persistence of Memory?